• Skip to primary navigation

 Battery 9V1

-This circuit explains in full details how twin transistor positive voltage sensor work and how to make it.
+To begin with, this circuit explains in full details how twin transistor positive voltage sensor work and how to make it.

-This type of connection gives high input impedance so it can feel small positive voltage better.
+Also, transistor Q1 and Q2 connects like Darlington pair; and this type of connection gives high input impedance so it can feel small positive voltage better.

 Q2 have common collector output which makes easy to give power to LED and buzzer.

-To use it connect negative wire of probe to ground or negative of circuit to test.
+Furthermore, when input gets positive voltage the logic probe turns ON and to use it connect negative wire of probe to ground or negative of circuit to test.

-If input voltage goes more than around 1.5V of logic high then the probe start working.
+Hence, if input voltage goes more than around 1.5V of logic high then the probe start working and this voltage limit stops the circuit from turning ON by mistake.

-Then LED light up and buzzer makes sound so we see and hear the signal.
+Also, when voltage goes over limit then both Q1 and Q2 turn ON and then LED light up and buzzer makes sound so we see and hear the signal.

 Formulas and Calculations:

-Here is some formula for making simple logic probe circuit using transistors:
+Here, is some formula for making simple logic probe circuit using transistors:

 How to find resistor value: